H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ## 16.10 Neurobiological Blood–Brain Barrier (NBB_BBB)

-The production stack contains a third barrier service dedicated to the neurobiological pathway: `msallis-rebuild-nbb_blood_brain_barrier-1`, exposed on host port 8301 mapped to internal port 7001.
+The production stack contains a third barrier service dedicated to the neurobiological
+pathway: `msallis-rebuild-nbb_blood_brain_barrier-1`, exposed on host port 8301 mapped to internal port 7001.
 Its `/health` endpoint reports `{"status": "ok", "service": "nbb_blood_brain_barrier"}`, and its OpenAPI schema advertises `/health`, `/screen`, `/pass_through`, and `/filter` as first-class endpoints.
 The canonical neurobiological filter entry point is `/filter`, which accepts a structured JSON body and returns a screening result with fields `passed`, `risk_score`, `flags`, `filtered_content`, and `timestamp` — a benign probe returns `passed: true`, `risk_score: 0.0`, and an empty `flags` list.
-The NBB_BBB is a live, callable enforcement layer in the deployed system.

 Where the host-side enforcement at ports 8016 and 8017 governs constitutional filtering for external inputs and outgoing responses, the NBB_BBB governs traffic between neurobiological services (PIA windows, introspective events, EEG-like signals, and other internal state streams) and the broader executive stack.
-Neurobiological signals cannot directly dictate routing, memory promotion, or response generation — they must pass through the NBB_BBB's screening contract, which allows benign content to pass (`/pass_through`), subjects specific payloads to closer scrutiny (`/screen`), or rejects inputs that violate the same ethical, psychological, or safety thresholds that apply at the computational barrier.

 The three barrier services work together as a dual-boundary control loop.
-Request-side flows cross the host BBB (port 8016 Phase 1.4) before reaching the main brain; any neurobiological context feeding into that reasoning passes through the NBB_BBB first.
-Response-side flows cross the judge pipeline, port 8016 Phase 4.5, and the port 8017 output façade — and when they feed back into neurobiological modules, are again subject to NBB_BBB screening.
-All three services log key decisions into the same governed substrate via `allis-memory:8056` (`/memory/*`, `/events`, `/steg_report`, `/pia_window`).
-In this closed configuration, neurobiological safety is enforced as an executable service boundary: no external user, internal service, or latent neurobiological process can bypass the constitutional constraints expressed at any of the three barrier tiers.
+All three services log key decisions into the same governed substrate via `allis-memory` / `allis-memory` (port **8056**, 127.0.0.1) at `/memory/*`, `/events`, `/steg_report`, `/pia_window`.

 ```
 ┌──────────────────────────────────────────────────────────────────┐
-│     Dual-Boundary Control Loop — April 16–17, 2026 CLOSED       │
+│     Dual-Boundary Control Loop — April 23, 2026 CLOSED ★        │
 │     FAIL-CLOSED THROUGHOUT ★                                    │
 ├──────────────────────────────────────────────────────────────────┤
 │                                                                  │